Frazier Reams

 Henry Frazier Reams Sr. (January 15, 1897 – September 15, 1971) was an American lawyer and politician of the United States Democratic Party from Toledo, Ohio.
-Reams served as a U.S. Congressman from Ohio from 1951 to 1955.
+He served two terms as a U.S. Congressman from Ohio from 1951 to 1955.

 Life and career

 Reams was born in Franklin, Tennessee in 1897.
 His father was a Methodist minister.

+Military service

 Reams served in the United States Army, with the 58th Field Artillery, during World War I, in 1918–1919.
 He was discharged at the rank of lieutenant.

+Education and early career

 After the war, Reams finished his degree at the University of Tennessee at Knoxville, earning a bachelor's degree in 1919.
 In 1922, he received a law degree from Vanderbilt University.

 In 1920, Reams was licensed to practice law in Tennessee.
 In 1922, he moved to Toledo, Ohio, where his brother Glenn was a medical resident at the Toledo Hospital.
 Reams was admitted to the bar and practiced law with the firm Tracy, Chapman & Welles.
 He practiced as a lawyer while participating in Democratic politics, serving as a delegate to the Democratic National Convention in 1928, 1932, 1936, 1940, 1944, 1948, and 1956.

 From 1933 to 1937, Reams served as prosecutor of Lucas County, Ohio.
 During this time, Reams led a campaign to clean up Toledo and rid the city of the many gangsters and bootleggers who resided and did business there.
 Reams was most well known for leading the prosecution of Thomas "Yonnie" Licavoli, who controlled bootlegging and illegal gambling operations in Detroit, Michigan and Toledo.
 Licavoli was sentenced to life in prison and served a 37-year sentence at Ohio Penitentiary starting in 1935.
 Gov. Martin L. Davey appointed Reams to investigate easy prison conditions and Reams's investigation of the luxuries that Licavoli was benefitting from at the Ohio Penitentiary resulted in the dismissal of the warden.

 In 1935, Reams got into a public dispute with Lucas County Common Pleas Court Judge Roy R. Stuart.
 A grand jury convened by County Prosecutor Reams had issued indictments of two brothers of Toledo Mayor Addison Q. Thacher, a Republican, on charges related to welfare payments and bank closings.
 Judge Stuart ordered the dismissal of the grand jury and Reams filed an "affidavit of prejudice," which prevented Stuart from hearing any criminal matter until the accusation of prejudice could be heard.

 In 1936, Reams sought the Democratic nomination for the office of Ohio Attorney General, but he lost to Herbert S. Duffy.

 In 1937, Reams formed the law firm Reams, Bretherton & Neipp.
 His partners were Thomas A. Bretherton and Morton Neipp, both of whom had worked for him in the prosecutor's office.